TobikoData/sqlmesh/docs/concepts/models/overview.md

 ### gateway
 :   Specifies the gateway to use for the execution of this model.
 When not specified, the default gateway is used.

-### optimize
+### optimize_query
-:   Whether the model's SQL should be optimized.
-All models are optimized by default.
+:   Whether the model's query should be optimized.
+All SQL models are optimized by default.
 Setting this to `false` causes SQLMesh to disable query canonicalization & simplification.
 This should be turned off only if the optimized query leads to errors such as surpassing text limit.

 !!! warning